saulthebear/pos-client/README.md

 This application allows business owners to manage their orders, products, and employees, and allows employees to process transactions.
 Administrators are able to see reports about their sales, and have full control over the permissions of their employees.

+This repository is the client of the dettiPOS system.
+To view the code for the backend, checkout the [Github Repository](https://github.com/gracenarez333/pos--server).

 ### Screenshots

 ![New Order Screen](./imgs/screenshot-new-order.png)